Tech-at-DU/d3-tutorial/19-D3-Join/readme.md

 ## Add some data

-The goal of this example will be to display a bar graph and and remove bars in the graph by clicking the buttons.
+The goal of this example will be to display a bar graph where you can add and remove bars in the graph by clicking the buttons.

 The data for this example will be an array of numbers from 0 to 100.